Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius fumosus

 by Michael Kuo

-Similar species include Lactarius subvernalis var. cokeri, which is usually white but sometimes becomes somewhat brownish (in which case microscopic analysis will separate the species; see the discussion below), and Lactarius subplinthogalus, which has distant gills, buff to yellowish brown colors, and a frequently scalloped cap margin.
+Similar species include Lactarius subvernalis var. cokeri, which is usually white and usually smaller, and Lactarius subplinthogalus, which has very distant gills and a frequently scalloped cap margin.

 Description: